Willie169/Android-Non-Root/README.md

 This fix is generally available for Stock Android 12L and beyond, and often unavailable for QEMs like OneUI, MiUi, Samsung, etc. and other non-stock Android.
 If this fix is not available for your phone, please refer to the command line solution in next section.

-1. In phone's Settings or something similar, go to `About Phone > Software Information` or something similar, and tap the `Version Number` seven times to enable `Developer Options`.
+1. In phone’s Settings or something similar, go to `About Phone > Software Information` or something similar, and tap the `Version Number` seven times to enable `Developer Options`.
 Some phones may have different methods to enable `Developer Options`.
 2. Click the section named `Feature Flags`.
 3. Toggle off `settings_enable_monitor_phantom_procs` to disable phantom process killer.
 4. To enable phantom process killer again, just toggle on `settings_enable_monitor_phantom_procs`.